 Dore’s ADHD Programme

-Dore can help people overcome their ADHD symptoms by tackling the root cause of their difficulties, the brain’s ‘skill centre’ or cerebellum.Read more...
+Dore aims to support people with the symptoms associated with ADHD by tackling the root cause of their difficulties, the brain’s ‘skill centre’ or cerebellum.Read more...

 Our Programme of personalised exercises is created specifically to stimulate and improve the efficiency of the cerebellum.